 More evidence on the impact of registration is the fact thatthose who do not move and hence do not need to re-register, vote more often.

 Pre-registering voters is a technique used in Germanyand Finland.
 Compared to other European countries, they enjoy higher thanaverage turn-out.
-Pre-registering works because it is a form of “opt-in”; aclassic change management tool that was popularized by Thaler and Sunstein intheir book Nudge Convenient as StarbucksVoting centers that are located where people already visitincreased voting by 10%.
-This is analogous to placing an ATM at the grocerystore or a Starbucks every few miles.
-Much of the increase is for voters whowould normally stay home.
-[3]
+Pre-registering works because it is a form of “opt-in”; aclassic change management tool that was popularized by Thaler and Sunstein intheir book Nudge.

 It is also an example of socialsupport which will be discussed later.